haolinnie/Self-Service-Database-Mock-Server/ssd_api/APIDocumentation.md

 ### Get distinct values in a table column
 Given a **table_name** and **col_name**, return the unique values in that column.
-Can be used to obtain unique values from a column (e.g. medication) to populate a multiple choice filter
+Can be used to obtain unique values from a column (e.g. medication) to populate a multiple choice filter.

 URL: `baseURL/ssd_api/get_distinct`

+Type: `GET`

 Example: To get the distinct values in table **pt_deid** column **pt_id**